-Draw a great looking Pigeon with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Pigeon with easy, step-by-step drawing instructions, and video tutorial.

 In former times, pigeons were also used to carry messages.
 A note would be tied to the leg of a homing pigeon or carrier pigeon.
 Upon being released, it would return to its birthplace, bringing the message with it.